Tsabary/mynders-sticky-notes/README.md

 ## Contributing

 We encourage the community to contribute to the Sticky Notes Plugin!
 If you have ideas on how to improve the plugin or want to extend its functionalities, please feel free to fork this repository, make your changes, and submit a pull request.
-For more information on contributing, please refer to the `CONTRIBUTING.md` file.

 ## Support and Community